RISCfuture/hearts/README.md

 location of zero-width joiners ("zwjs") and variant characters to create composite emoji (such as man + woman + child).

+`db/groups.txt`: A space- and newline-delimited database of emoji group names.

 ### Rake Tasks

 `rake colors:generate`: Generates the `colors.txt` file from the emoji image